eflautt/ga-data-science/lessons/lesson-15/readme.md

 ```

-Because we are most interested in the `Date` column that contains the date of sales for each store, we will make sure to process that as a `DateTime` type, and make that the index of our dataframe.
+Because we are most interested in the `Date` column (which contains the date of sales for each store), we will make sure to process that as a `DateTime` type, and make it the index of our dataframe.

 ```python
 data['Date'] = pd.to_datetime(data['Date'])